Otumian-empire/30-days-of-coding-with-axionteq-LLC/README.md

 ## day 21
 Write a function int max_of_four(int a, int b, int c, int d) which reads four arguments and returns the greatest of them.

+## day 22
+Write a void function that takes arguments, sums the first two and assigns it to the third.
+(Think a little - address)